Masters Week – I Rented My House! Let’s Go Spent The Money

 These rentals pump millions of dollars into the Augusta economy.
 That’s right.
 I said millions.

-In fact, there is a cottage industry devoted to linking up renters and visitors.
-Here's one of the many sites.
+In fact, there is a cottage industry devoted to linking up renters and visitors during the week of the Masters.
+Here’s one of the many sites.
 Check it out.
-You'll see what I'm talking about. http://www.mastershousing.com/).
+You’ll see what I’m talking about. http://www.mastershousing.com/).

-For some, rental money from the Masters is a significant part of their annual income.
+For some, rental money from their Masters week rental is a significant part of their annual income.

 This is where human nature gets in the way.
 For many, this money is “found” or “play” money.
 And their feeling brain plays games with the money to short circuit “rational” spending.